Special Amphibious Reconnaissance Corpsman

 A Special Amphibious Reconnaissance Corpsman (SARC) is a United States Navy hospital corpsman special operations capable who provides United States Marine Forces Special Operations Command (MARSOC) and other United States Special Operations Command (USSOCOM) units advanced trauma management associated with airborne (including military freefall parachuting), combatant diving, and heliborne.
-Traditionally, they are attached to the United States Marine Corps Force Reconnaissance (FORECON) companies to help support the Command Element of the Marine air–ground task force (MAGTF) in special reconnaissance missions.
+Traditionally, they are attached to the United States Marine Corps Force Reconnaissance (FORECON) companies to help support the Command Element of the Marine Air–Ground Task Force (MAGTF) in special reconnaissance missions.

 Mission

+SARC independent duty corpsman with 2d Reconnaissance Battalion.

 SARCs are trained and specialized in the same aspects of special operations as their counterparts: amphibious reconnaissance, casualty evacuation, CBRN defense, close-quarters battle, defusing and disposal of bombs and land mines, direct action, field military intelligence gathering, hand-to-hand combat, irregular warfare, marksmanship, military communications, SERE, special reconnaissance, tactical emergency medical, and tracking.
 They are also capable of conducting detailed underwater ship-bottom searches.
 During operational status, the teams will then be dispersed evenly throughout the United States Marine Corps Reconnaissance Battalions (Marine Division Reconnaissance) platoons; usually one SARC per platoon.
 SARCs have regularly acted as a marksman, point man, radio operator, or even the team leader in the Marine Recon teams/platoons.
 More recently, SARCs are being deployed with MARSOC and select United States Naval Special Warfare Command (USNSWC) units such as Naval Special Warfare Development Group (DEVGRU) due to their highly advanced skills in combat trauma care and diving medicine.

+U.S. Navy special operations independent duty corpsman with 2nd Reconnaissance Battalion, 2nd Marine Division, pulls a pulk sled in Kalix, Sweden, Jan.
+13, 2026.

 The environments that Recon Marines and Recon Corpsmen face during a mission are usually hazardous.
 The Special Amphibious Reconnaissance Corpsmen use their paramedic skills to provide advanced medical support and other emergency medical procedures related to the hazards of swimming, open and closed circuit SCUBA diving, and military freefall during amphibious reconnaissance operations.
 They also instruct and advise the recon Marines in the prevention and treatment of illnesses, whether in combat or training.

 The SARC has the duty of hyperbaric chamber operator: skilled in the operation of recompression chambers for hyperbaric treatment.
 They are also required to know laws and physics of diving, fundamentals of proper gas mixtures, theory and practice of decompression and the use of decompression tables.